 - Continue cover for the new owners of a previously flooded or at-risk property if the original customer decides to sell

-This is good news for existing and new Colonies residents!
+This is good news for Colonies residents!

 Further information about government legislation on home insurance can be found at: